ring-lang/ring/extensions/README.md

 The folder ringfreeglut contains the Ring binding to the FreeGLUT library.

 The folder ringopengl contains the Ring binding to the OpenGL library.

+The folder ringconsolecolors contains the Ring binding to the ConsoleColors Library